Realman78/Roletta/README.md

 - Shared Code editor with syntax highlight support for 11 languages and changeable font size

+- Ability to execute JS code in the editor in an isolated environment

 - Screen sharing

 - Realtime chat